Skip to content

 }'

-cURL -X POST -H 'Content-type: application/json' http://localhost:8882/indexes/my-first-index/search -d '{
+curl -X POST -H 'Content-type: application/json' http://localhost:8882/indexes/my-first-index/search -d '{

 "q":"What is the best outfit to wear on the moon?"